leg100/cloud-build-status/README.md

 Create an [app password](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html) for that account.

-Assign to the app password the `repository:write` scope.
-(I think this is the minimum necessary permission for Bitbucket to update the build status...).
+Assign to the app password the `repository:read` scope.

 Keep a note of the username and password for later.